cloudberrydb/cloudberrydb-site/docs/cbdb-op-deploy-guide.md

     :::info

-    `gp_etcd_namespace` is the namespace configuration for the cluster, and on-premises deployments use the default configuration.
+    `gp_etcd_namespace` is the namespace configuration for the cluster.
+For on-premises deployments, use the default configuration of `gp_etcd_namespace`.

     :::

-#### Step 3: Configure SSH keyless authentication for the `gpadmin` account
+#### Step 3: Configure SSH password-free login for the `gpadmin` account

 With the `gpadmin` user of the master host, use the `ssh-copy-id` command to configure keyless authentication.
-Here is an example:
+For example:

 ```shell
 ssh-copy-id -f master